I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iqueuecallbackwrite-onwrite.md

 ## -remarks
-A driver registers the <a href="..\wudfddi\nn-wudfddi-iqueuecallbackwrite.md">IQueueCallbackWrite</a> interface when the driver calls the <a href="wdf.iwdfdevice_createioqueue">IWDFDevice::CreateIoQueue</a> method to create an I/O queue or to configure the default I/O queue.
+A driver registers the <a href="..\wudfddi\nn-wudfddi-iqueuecallbackwrite.md">IQueueCallbackWrite</a> interface when the driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557020">IWDFDevice::CreateIoQueue</a> method to create an I/O queue or to configure the default I/O queue.

 A driver can implement a single <b>OnWrite</b> method for all I/O queues or separate <b>OnWrite</b> methods for each I/O queue.

 The <b>OnWrite</b> method receives every write request type from the queue.
-(The write request type is identified by the <b>WdfRequestWrite</b> value of the <a href="wdf.wdf_request_type__umdf_">WDF_REQUEST_TYPE</a> enumeration type for the request.)
+(The write request type is identified by the <b>WdfRequestWrite</b> value of the <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_request_type.md">WDF_REQUEST_TYPE</a> enumeration type for the request.)
 The <b>OnWrite</b> method must process each received write request.
-For more information about how UMDF drivers process I/O requests, see <a href="wdf.processing_i_o_requests">Processing I/O Requests</a>.
+For more information about how UMDF drivers process I/O requests, see <a href="https://msdn.microsoft.com/90b1cc51-da40-45c1-9d6c-57f637f474d9">Processing I/O Requests</a>.

-The driver can call the <a href="wdf.iwdfiorequest_getwriteparameters">IWDFIoRequest::GetWriteParameters</a> and <a href="wdf.iwdfiorequest_getinputmemory">IWDFIoRequest::GetInputMemory</a> methods to retrieve information about the request and the write buffer.
+The driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559130">IWDFIoRequest::GetWriteParameters</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff559100">IWDFIoRequest::GetInputMemory</a> methods to retrieve information about the request and the write buffer.

 ## -requirements